airt/notes/source/_posts/scala-concurrency.md

 - get
 - apply
 - remove
-  (avoid using the null value as a key or a value in a concurrent data structure)
+  <br/>(avoid using the null value as a key or a value in a concurrent data structure)

 #### concurrent traversals

 - [TrieMap](https://www.scala-lang.org/api/current/scala/collection/concurrent/TrieMap.html)
-  (use TrieMap if you require consistent iterators and ConcurrentHashMap when the get and apply operations are the bottlenecks in your program)
+  <br/>(use TrieMap if you require consistent iterators and ConcurrentHashMap when the get and apply operations are the bottlenecks in your program)

 ### processes